HELPING YOU NAVIGATE YOUR MEDICAL SUPPLY NEEDS

 - Compression class 1: is sufficient for most pregnant women.

 - Compression class 2: can also be used for those with existing vein problems or heavy water retention.
 You should wear stockings from the third month of pregnancy until two months post-partem or until the end of breastfeeding.

 Help syndrome or preeclampsia

-Swollen legs during pregnancy could also be signs of Help syndrome or preeclampsia which is associated with high-blood pressure.
+Swollen legs during pregnancy could also be signs of Help syndrome or preeclampsia, which is associated with high blood pressure.
 In any case, please consult your doctor if you cannot control the swelling.

 Lipedema and pregnancy

-Hormones – an important role in lipedema.
+Hormones – an essential role in lipedema

 In many pregnant women, the rapid weight gain leaves physical traces on the body.
 When the connective tissue is weak, stretch marks are created.
 In addition to the belly and waist, they can also appear on the legs.
 Applying lotions with special oils can prevent this, as can wearing compression stockings.